Mother’s Little Helper by

 Mother’s Little Helper

 After a trouble-free pregnancy, and a complication-free C-section, I gave birth to a healthy baby boy.
-We hired a wonderful baby nurse to show us the ropes, we had loving grandparents living nearby, and I was on maternity leave from a job I loved that awaited me when I was ready to return.
+We hired a wonderful baby nurse to show us the ropes, we had loving grandparents living nearby, and I was on maternity leave from a job I loved that would wait for me when I was ready to return.

 Everything was perfect – or so it seemed – until a few weeks after the birth I found myself often weepy and feeling at sea.